danieljohnevans/danieljohnevans.github.io/_posts/2015-7-28-NNV-plotting.markdown

 A New Nation Votes project is coordinated by both the AAS and Tufts University through a grant from the National Endowment for the Humanities.
 The project seeks to capture and index voting records from 1787 to 1825.
 It is a mammoth undertaking.

 Although, I'm by no means a scholar of early US history, I was captivated.
-[Phil Lampi](http://www.neh.gov/humanities/2008/januaryfebruary/feature/the-orphan-scholar) has devoted the better part of his life to this dataset and his diligent work in cataloguing and organizing the collection.
+[Phil Lampi](http://www.neh.gov/humanities/2008/januaryfebruary/feature/the-orphan-scholar) has devoted the better part of his life to diligently cataloguing and organizing this collection.
 The AAS and Tufts in turn are in the process of producing an amazing set of voting records that provide a unique insight into the history of the Early Republic.
 While I'm lucky to be playing with this data, it really deserves a much deeper dive than I can provide.

 For example, I'm struggling with changing town names and had to limit my scope to New England and New York.
 More on that in a moment.
 First let's talk about how I did what I did.

 I approached this project with the goal of emulating the work that has been done with other GIS programs by both graduate and undergraduate students at WPI.
 Keeping that in mind, I originally hoped to plot county level geographic data points using ArcGIS (primarily because it is free) and intended to port them over to angular/d3.js for a nice visualization.

 Luckily, I stumbled upon Lincoln Mullen's amazing resource [*Digital History Methods in R*](http://lincolnmullen.com/projects/dh-r/).
 If you're looking for an introduction to R with a digital history/DH bent, I cannot recommend this book enough.
 I use R in my current position as an analyst and familiarized myself with the textual analyses CRAN packages last winter/spring so the progression to using R for its GIS capabilities was an easy transition.
 Prof. Mullen provides a strong foundation in using R including data manipulation, munging, and a great section on plotting.
-My favorite part about his book, however, is that he frames it all within the realm of history.
+One of my favorite things about his book, however, is that he frames it all within the realm of history.
 Furthermore, his CRAN packages provide another strong resource for those looking for large, relatively clean historic datasets.
 I've been using his  [USAboundaries](https://cran.r-project.org/web/packages/USAboundaries/USAboundaries.pdf) library to map historic county lines.

 To begin I headed over to the [NNV site](http://elections.lib.tufts.edu/) and [downloaded](http://dl.tufts.edu/election_datasets) the specific files I wanted to work with -- in this case ME, NH, VT, MA, RI, CT, and NY.
 I placed each of those files in a folder.